swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 and that we want it to colorize output.

 There are a few more configuration variables to set depending on your OS.
 First, choose a text editor.
-This might be textedit on the Mac, gedit on GNU/Linux or Notepad on Windows.
-The default is probably vi, which frightens people.
+We recommend to novices use [GNU nano](http://en.wikipedia.org/wiki/GNU_nano) because it will won't create a new window, is easy to use and work in all operation systems.
+Some other options might be TextEdit on the Mac, gedit on GNU/Linux or Notepad on Windows.
+The default on many systems is vi, which is not a friendly text editor for beginners.
 If they've installed a better editor for the workshop, use that instead.
 Make sure the editor runs from the command line as configured; use a full path if necessary.

+    $ git config --global core.editor "nano"

 The second OS-specific option deals with the different handling of line endings.
 If they ever collaborate with a computer on another OS, this configuration will prevent headaches.

 On Mac:

-    $ git config --global core.editor "textedit"
     $ git config --global core.autocrlf "input"

 On GNU/Linux:

-    $ git config --global core.editor "gedit"
     $ git config --global core.autocrlf "input"

 On Windows:

-    $ git config --global core.editor "notepad"
     $ git config --global core.autocrlf "true"